g7sim/cmsimple-XH-CL/README.md

 * It needs at least php 5.4+ (not php 5.3 !)  and is tested with php 7.4

-* It should not be used in windows (Xampp etc.) -  and is not quite compatible with FHS_Adminmenu - maybe in a future version , but most of the 1.7x - plugins function.

-* Is offers both tinymce4 and a version of ckeditor 4.73, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).

 * You may not use ( ] ) [ < = or ? in links !

+* It should not be used in windows (like Xampp etc.) : URI-pathes like /plugins or /plugins/plugins or /cmsimple or /templates  - which have their equvalent in the CMS are momentary not allowed)

+* It is not quite compatible with FHS_Adminmenu - maybe in a future version , but with hi_admin - and but most of the 1.7x - plugins function.

+* Is offers both tinymce4 (with bootstrap plugins under configuration : flexible) and a version of ckeditor 4.73, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).

 * This version has an integrated full-backup from the Cmsimple_XH - forum ( start with : ...de/backup ).
 The zip  appears after a while under userfiles (filebrowser) and is ready for download.

-* The final version will have a different admin-ui and other templates inklusive Bootstrap( https://github.com/g7sim/Bootstrap3-XH  and https://github.com/g7sim/Bootstrap4-XH ) as You can find them in this git.
+* The final version will have a different admin-ui and other templates inklusive Bootstrap ( https://github.com/g7sim/Bootstrap3-XH  and https://github.com/g7sim/Bootstrap4-XH ) as You can find them in this git.

 * If You find bugs, please make an issue (or post in the forum).
 You may also make a fork and a push with Your solution.